souvik4133x/Breast_cancer_Detection_Ml/README.md

 # Breast_cancer_Detection_Ml
-Hi,this is a ml project
+Hi,this is a Machine Learning project